NeDether/mxVVVVVV/README.md

-this is specifically made for a fnf vip
+# this is specifically made for a fnf vip
+# any use of this code doesnt need to be credited